Strong order 1/2 convergence of full truncation Euler approximations to the Cox-Ingersoll-Ross process: Introduction

 In \cite{Hefter:2017}, a lower error bound was recently derived for all discretization schemes for the CIR process based on equidistant evaluations of the Brownian driver in the regime where the boundary point is accessible.
 In light of this result, we demonstrate numerically that the FTE scheme achieves an optimal performance -- in the $L^{1}$ sense -- in half of the regime where the boundary point is accessible, where by optimal we mean that the empirical $L^{1}$ convergence rate is the best possible for equidistant discretization schemes for the CIR process.

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:analysis}, we prove the convergence of the scheme.
+In Section~\ref{sec:analysis}, we prove the convergence with a rate of the scheme.
 In Section~\ref{sec:numerics}, we conduct numerical tests for the rate of convergence that validate and complement our theoretical findings.
 Finally, Section~\ref{sec:conclusion} contains a short discussion.